 The American had eight main goals, four of which were considered to be essential to any peace settlement, and the other four to be favorable additions.
 The four essential terms included 1) Independence from Great Britain and removal of all British troops from United States territory; 2) Settlement of all boundaries; 3) Canadian territory to revert to those boundaries before the Quebec Act; and 4) American rights to fish in the Grand Banks and use of Canadian shores to dry and cure the catch.
 (The optional terms included Britain ceding all of Canada to the United States, British payment for damage caused by British military action, a formal apology by Parliament admitting that Britain was wrong to have caused the war, and allowing American ships and merchants to have the same rights and privileges of commerce as their British counterparts within the British Empire.)

 By November 1782, the British and American commissioners had reached agreement and signed preliminary terms of peace.
 However, under the terms of the Franco-American alliance, this peace treaty could not go into effect until Britain and France reach agreement.
 In turn, France had an additional alliance with Spain, so no Anglo-French treaty could go into effect until Britain and Spain also reach agreement.
-Unfortunately, Spain's nominal contribution to the war was counterbalanced by the most ambitious territorial demand - the return of Gilbralter by Great Britain.
+Because of Spain's contribution to the war they desired the return of Gibraltar by Great Britain.

 Finally, on January 20, 1783, all parties reached agreement and an armistice was declared.
 A change of British government and minor modifications to the French and Spanish treaties, as well as Anglo-Dutch negotiations, delayed the final ratification of the Treaty of Paris until September 3, but on that day the War for American Independence officially concluded.
 In the words of the French negotiators, "England has been plucked all over; but to pluck the bird without make her squawk, voila, le grand art!"